With just a few weeks away from Polling Day in Singapore, this may be the best time to talk to kids about an important civic right and duty – voting.

-Your kids would’ve probably heard that they’re getting a new public holiday this 1 September 2023.
-But this isn’t just a simple holiday – it’s the day that Singapore heads to the polls to choose its ninth President.
+Your kids would’ve probably heard that they’re getting a new public holiday this 3 May, followed by a school holiday, off day or salary in lieu on 5 May 2025.
+But this isn’t just a simple holiday – it’s the day that Singapore heads to the polls for the country’s 2025 General Elections.
 A public holiday is announced to allow eligible Singaporeans sufficient time to cast their vote at their respective polling stations.

 Now, some of our kids may be wondering: why do people vote?
 Whereas the older ones may ask: why is voting such a big deal?
 At HoneyKids HQ, we believe that this is the perfect time to explain an essential right of citizenship and civic duty to the little ones.